LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Results

-Results for datasets with stable season length are shown in Table~\ref{tb:SynTrans}.
-STL achieves strong trend accuracy in this favorable setting, but exhibits substantially higher seasonal and residual errors.
-Adaptive and online methods improve robustness, yet still depend on explicit or estimated season length. \textsc{LGTD} attains the lowest overall MAE, with consistently low error across all components, demonstrating that emergent seasonality via local trend repetition remains competitive even when periodic structure is stable.
+\paragraph{Transitive season-length datasets.} Results for datasets with stable season length are shown in Table~\ref{tb:SynTrans}.
+STL performs well on trend estimation but exhibits higher seasonal and residual errors.
+Adaptive and online methods improve robustness, yet still depend on explicit or estimated season length. \textsc{LGTD} attains the lowest overall MAE with consistently low component-wise error, demonstrating competitive performance even when periodic structure is stable.